kochavalabs/mazzaroth-js/README.md

-# Mazzeltov
+# Mazzaroth-js

-A node library and cli for interacting with Mazzaroth nodes.
-Name is pending.
+A node library for interacting with Mazzaroth nodes.

-## CLI

-Execute 'npm run cli -- --help' for a list of commands.